Kudzanayi-Dzvairo/Kudzanayi-Dzvairo/README.md

 I'm a self-taught software engineer interested in creating technology that elevates and connects people.
 I'm a big fan of vanilla JS but I also enjoy working in ReactJS.
 I am constantly building things to get better and when I'm not doing that I enjoy challenging myself with algorithms.

-I like JS strings but I love guitar strings 🎸
+Its close but, JS strings < guitar strings 🎸

 ## Find me around the web 🌎: